n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.wait.md

 	* **At Specified Time**: Wait until a specific date and time to resume.
 		* **Max Date and Time**: Use the date and time picker to set the specified time the node should resume.

+#### On Webhook Call options

+* **Binary Property**: Enter the name of the binary property to write the data of the received file to.
+This option's only relevant if binary data is received.
+* **Ignore Bots**: Set whether to ignore requests from bots like link previewers and web crawlers (turned on) or not (turned off).
+* **IP(s) Whitelist**: Enter IP addresses here to limit who (or what) can invoke the webhook URL.
+Enter a comma-separated list of allowed IP addresses.
+Access from IPs outside the whitelist throws a 403 error.
+If left blank, all IP addresses can invoke the webhook URL.
+* **No Response Body**: Set whether n8n should send a body in the response (turned off) or prevent n8n from sending a body in the response (turned on).
+* **Raw Body**: Set whether to return the body in a raw format like JSON or XML (turned on) or not (turned off).
+* **Response Data**: Enter any custom data you want to send in the response.
+* **Response Headers**: Send more headers in the webhook response.
+Refer to [MDN Web Docs | Response header](https://developer.mozilla.org/en-US/docs/Glossary/Response_header){:target=_blank .external-link} to learn more about response headers.
+* **Webhook Suffix**: Enter a suffix to append to the resume URL.
+This is useful for creating unique webhook URLs for each Wait node when a workflow contains multiple Wait nodes.
+Note that the generated `$resumeWebhookUrl` won't automatically include this suffix, you must manually append it to the webhook URL before exposing it.

 #### On Webhook Call limitations

 There are some limitations to keep in mind when using On Webhook Call: